NikWhit/Blargh/README.md

 UofU-VIRT-FSF-PT-06-2023-U-LOLC-main/14-MVC/01-Activities/28-Stu_Mini-Project
     This is where I pulled a majority of my code and organization for the code.

+I will admit to using some ChatGPT as I got pretty lost.
+Mostly on some structure issues and adapting the 14-MVC mini project to meet the needs of what
+I've been trying to accomplish.

 ## Credit to AI Help for Order of Operations
 I also used ChatGPT.
 It gave me a cognizant order of operations.
 Here are is a copy/paste of the exact message it returned me.